nils-eilers/NODISKEMU/README.md

 ### XInum ###
-Switches the display mode for mountable files (i.e. disk images and M2I). num can be 0, in which case the file will be shown with its normal type in the directory or 1 which will show all mountable files as DIRectory entries (but they can still be accessed as files too) or 2 in which case they will show up
+Switches the display mode for disk images. num can be 0, in which case the file will be shown with its normal type in the directory or 1 which will show all mountable files as DIRectory entries (but they can still be accessed as files too) or 2 in which case they will show up